 First, the bad news: According to the Trustees of the Social Security and Medicare trust funds, current projections have the Social Security trust fund running out of money in 2034.
 The prognosis is not as dire as that projection would seem to indicate, however.

 The Social Security trust fund is a surplus account; while that excess money will be depleted by 2034, the Social Security program will still be funded with payroll taxes on working Americans.
-The Social Security Trustees currently project that future payroll taxes will still fund 77 percent of scheduled benefits in 2034.
-Even by 2091, the projection is that regular payroll taxes will be sufficient to fund 73 percent of scheduled benefits.
+The Social Security Trustees currently project that future payroll taxes will still fund 78% of scheduled benefits in 2034.

-While receiving 77 percent of your expected benefits is not exactly good news, it’s a far cry from receiving nothing at all when 2034 rolls around.
+While receiving 78% of your expected benefits is not exactly good news, it’s a far cry from receiving nothing at all when 2034 rolls around.

 Myth No. 9: You Don’t Have to Pay Taxes on Social Security

 While it’s true that some people don’t have to pay taxes on their Social Security income, benefits are taxable if you have, in the words of the Social Security Administration, “other substantial income.”
 The amount you have to pay is based on your filing status and the amount of your taxable income, which includes wages, self-employment income, interest, dividends and other taxable income.
 There are strategies to follow to keep your taxable income lower in retirement.
 Here’s the specific breakdown:

 - If your income is between $25,000 and $34,000, up to 50% of your Social Security benefits may be taxable